 Sometimes I’ll see something, usually a statement or meme or other post by a complete stranger, and it will just get stuck in my head.
 Especially if I disagree, and have multiple mental arguments about it.
 This is one of those times.

-4. Jim WAS pretty selfish about that whole situation before he realized he might lose his wife.
+He was selfish in that whole situation until he realized he might lose his wife and marriage.
 He didn’t communicate well with her at ALL, and just dumped it on her indefinitely, not even really comprehending the situation he was leaving her in, emotionally and as the sole parent, which was completely unfair to her.
 He was off living a bachelor’s dream and didn’t take her into consideration at all.

 It was a reminder for me to never take my relationship for granted.
 Never assume I’ve “arrived” and can just stop investing into the core of the relationship.
 That’s what I loved about Season 9, seeing a couple go through the type of issue any real couple might, and coming out stronger on the other end.